Frequently Asked Questions

 Bears for Birds - Audubon at Berkeley

 With birdwatching at its nexus, Bears for Birds aims to inspire a connection to the environment and species that we share it with.
-This club is a campus chapter of the National Audubon Society, a nonprofit with national acclaim that aims to empower citizens with scientific toolsto educate themselves and others in their community about ecology.
+This club is a campus chapter of the National Audubon Society, a nonprofit with national acclaim that aims to empower citizens with scientific tools to educate themselves and others in their community about ecology.
+Our activities include weekly gatherings, birding excursions, and community projects such as the Berkeley Avian Biodiversity Survey.

 https://callink.berkeley.edu/organization/bearsforbirds